arishboteco/Inventory-App/README.md

 python manage.py runserver
 ```

+## Purchase Order Tables

+The project defines four tables used for purchasing and goods receiving workflows:

+- `purchase_orders`
+- `purchase_order_items`
+- `goods_received_notes`
+- `grn_items`

+These tables are created via Django migrations in `inventory/migrations/0001_initial.py`.
+Run `python manage.py migrate` against your Supabase database to ensure they are
+present.
+If the tables already exist, the models map to them via the `db_table`
+option.

 ## Unit Inference

 The project includes a lightweight **unit inference module** that guesses an item's base unit (e.g. `kg`, `ltr`, `pcs`) and optional purchase unit from its name or category.
 This removes the need for a separate database table of units – when a new item is added, the service automatically assigns sensible defaults so users don't have to enter them manually.